Orbi

-Orbi was a wildlife theme park in Yokohama, Japan, which opened on 19 August 2013.
+Orbi Yokohama was a wildlife theme park in Yokohama, Japan, which opened on 19 August 2013.
 The indoor park contained over 12 exhibitions, a shop and an 80-seat café.
 Orbi's main feature was a 23.4-degree theatre that was 8m tall and 40m wide and which showcased three wildlife films.
-The park was a joint venture between BBC Earth, the division of the British Broadcasting Corporation, and Sega.
+The park was a joint venture between Sega and BBC Earth.

-The park permanently closed down on December 31, 2020.
+The park permanently closed on December 31, 2020.